transdigiware/blockchain/howto/ibp-console-join-network.md

 This step needs to be completed by an ordering service admin.
 {:tip}

-The ordering service admin needs to import this JSON file to add your organization to their console:
+Once the MSP representing Org2 has been received, an administrator of the ordering service must import the JSON file:

 - Navigate to the **Organizations** tab, click the **Import MSP definition** button, and select the JSON file that represents the peer organization MSP definition.
 You can leave the `I have an administrator identity for the MSP definition` checkbox unchecked as the admin identity is not required here.

-### Add the peer's organization to the ordering service
+### Add the peer's organization to the consortium
 {: #ibp-console-join-network-add-org2-local}

 This step needs to be completed by an ordering service admin.
 {:tip}

-Use these steps to add the peer organization to the consortium hosted by the ordering service.
-Only ordering service admins can add peer organizations to the consortium.
-You must have the ordering service organization admin identity in your Wallet to perform this task.
+After the MSP representing Org2 has been imported, it can be added to the consortium.
+Note that only the organizations listed under **Ordering service administrators** in the **Details** tab of the ordering service can add peer organizations to the consortium.

 1. Navigate to the **Nodes** tab.
 2. Scroll down to the ordering service you want to use and click on it to open it.
-3. Under **Consortium Members**, click **Add organization**.
+3. Under **Consortium members**, click **Add organization**.
 4. From the drop-down list, select `Org2 MSP`, as this is the MSP that represents `Org2`.
 5. Click **Add organization**.